johbo/k0s-nix/README.md

 ## Status - EXPERIMENTAL

 The implementation is in its early phase.
+It is possible to use and make work (with a few manual twists) for early inspection.

+## Contributions

+Both contributions and forks are welcome, also if this should ever reach a state which could be integrated upstream into Nixpkgs then I would happy archive this Flake for it.

 ## Usage